Full Circle

 Purpose

-Gather information, ideas and insights from a group efficiently and turn it into usable advice.
+To efficiently gather ideas and insights from a group efficiently and turn it into usable information and advice.

-Especially valuable when you have multiple areas to explore and limited time.
-Good switching between generation and prioritisation.
+Valuable as a distributed process when you have a large group, multiple areas to explore and limited time.

 Instructions